Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The “Second Jerusalem” of Georgia holds many of the nation’s most sacred spiritual treasures.

-Svetitskhoveli Cathedral lies beneath Jvari Monastery.
+Svetitskhoveli Cathedral stands in the valley below Jvari Monastery.
 Faded frescoes adorn its interior, worn by time and vandalism.
-Many of the nations that conquered Georgia sought to erase the faith and heritage of the Georgians — but to no avail.
+Many of the nations that conquered Georgia sought to erase the faith and heritage of the Georgians, but to no avail.

-The charming old town of Mtskheta is worth a stroll after visiting Svetitskhoveli Cathedral.
+The charming Old Town section of Mtskheta is worth a stroll after visiting Svetitskhoveli Cathedral.
 There are plenty of souvenirs available, if somewhat pricier than you’d find in less prominent areas.
-Restaurants here offer delicious food and lobio, a savory bean dish, is a local specialty.
+Restaurants here offer delicious food, and lobio, a savory bean dish, is a local specialty.

 Borjomi